 Here’s a picture of the Brick Lane Mosque – which was built as a protestant church in 1743 for the French Huguenot community and then became a synagogue in the 19th century before its current incarnation as a mosque.
 Proof, as if it was needed, that London has always been a very mixed up and diverse place.

 Published by Tony McMahon

 Broadcaster and award short-listed author.
-Appearances on the History Channel and Yesterday TV talking about the Knights Templar and other popular history topics.
-Former BBC producer and communications consultant to the UK government.
-Second edition of The Battle for British Islam (Saqi Books) out in June 2018.
+Appearances on the History Channel, Discovery, UKTV and ITV talking about the Knights Templar and other popular history topics.
+Former BBC news producer.
 View all posts by Tony McMahon